The Eastern Division of the National Ski Patrol

 Continuing Education

-To maintain the Senior patroller classification, Senior patrollers are required to meet the continuing education requirement once every three years by retaking the Aid Room Management Module or serving as an evaluator, advocate, or trainer for this module at least once every three years.
+To maintain the Senior Patroller classification, Senior patrollers are required to meet the continuing education requirement once every three years by retaking the Aid Room Management Module or serving as an evaluator, advocate, or trainer for this module at least once every three years.

 Home / About / Contact